cconcha/bowling2D/README.md

 # bowling2D

-Bowling game web app application
+Bowling game web application.

-Clone the project and:
+Clone the project on your machine and:

-Run `yarn` or `npm install` to install dependencies and `yarn start` or `npm start` to run the project in your localhost.
+Run `yarn` or `npm install` to install dependencies

+Run `yarn start` or `npm start` to run the project in your localhost.

 # Getting Started with Create React App